openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/Convert_Model_From_PyTorch.md

 This page provides instructions on how to convert a model from the PyTorch format to the OpenVINO IR format using Model Optimizer.
 Model Optimizer Python API allows the conversion of PyTorch models using the ``convert_model()`` method.

-(Experimental) Converting a PyTorch model with PyTorch Frontend
+Converting a PyTorch model with PyTorch Frontend
 ###############################################################

 Example of PyTorch model conversion: